 The U.S. Civil War Continues

 One of the biggest hoaxes of American history is that the Civil War ended back in 1865.
 Unfortunately, it has not ended yet.
-What was achieved back then was an armistice, similar to the situation between the two Koreas.
+What was achieved back then was an armistice, more or less similar to the current situation between the two Koreas.

-As the current logjam in the U.S. Congress makes plain, the Civil War is still very present in today’s America — and with virulence that most other civilized nations find as breathtaking as it is irresponsible.
+As the constant logjam in the U.S. Congress makes plain, the Civil War is still very present in today’s America.
+Worse, it has a virulence that most other civilized nations find as breathtaking as irresponsible.

 The reason why the Civil War was declared finished, according to the history books, is the military defeat of the South and its secessionist forces.
 But can anyone seriously doubt that the same anti-Union spirit is still to be heard loud and clear in the halls of the U.S. Congress today?